aicostmanager/aicostmanager-python/README.md

 | **Tracking** | How usage tracking works under the hood | [Tracking](docs/tracking.md) |
 | **Testing** | Running tests and validation | [Testing](docs/testing.md) |

+### API Reference

+The full OpenAPI specification is generated at runtime by the service and is available from `/api/v1/openapi.json`.
+No schema file is stored in this repository.

 ## 💻 Development & Testing

 ### Setup